mhantsch/maxtend/BACKGROUND.md

 This maps the Mod layer of the UHK to the secondary action of the CapsLock (“Mouse”) key, and maps the Mouse layer of the UHK to the secondary action of the Left Space (“Mod”) key.

-This allows you to use the FUNCTION and NUMPAD layers anywhere where you cannot run AutoHotKey (or keyd/xkb), but have a base Colemak keyboard.
+This allows you to use the FUNCTION and NUMPAD layers[^functionnumpad] anywhere where you cannot run AutoHotKey (or keyd/xkb), but have a base Colemak keyboard.
 For example, on MacOS or Linux or Chromebooks where you cannot install AutoHotKey.

 The layers on the UHK are modelled to use the same shortcuts and keys as the AutoHotKey script; so as long as you have either AHK/keyd/xkb running, or use the UHK, you can use the same key combinations.